ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-That tuneful longue, in tealms above,
-Shall sing Messiah’s reign of love.
 Say, did those fingers delve the mine,
 Or with its envied rubies shine ?
 r# hew the rock, wear the gem.